Population of Nanjing in December of 1937: Primary sources

-No definitive figures were recorded on the total size of the Nanking Garrison Force, which included both regular soldiers and a variety of non-combatant laborers and temporary employees handling odd jobs.
-Many Chinese sources indicate that the Nanking Garrison Force contained somewhat in excess of 100,000 soldiers.
-Song Xilian, commander of China's 78th Corps, claimed that the Nanking Garrison Force was over 110,000 men strong, whereas Li Zongren reported that it numbered "more than 100,000 men."
-By contrast, Tan Daoping, a staff officer in Nanking Garrison Force, gave a smaller figure of 81,000 by adding together a unit-by-unit breakdown of the whole force.
+No definitive figures were recorded on the total size of the Nanjing Garrison Force, which included both regular soldiers and a variety of non-combatant laborers and temporary employees handling odd jobs.
+Many Chinese sources indicate that the Nanjing Garrison Force contained somewhat in excess of 100,000 soldiers.
+Song Xilian, commander of China's 78th Corps, claimed that the Nanjing Garrison Force was over 110,000 men strong, whereas Li Zongren reported that it numbered "more than 100,000 men."
+By contrast, Tan Daoping, a staff officer in Nanjing Garrison Force, gave a smaller figure of 81,000 by adding together a unit-by-unit breakdown of the whole force.
 One Chinese officer, Major Zhang Qunsi, wrote an internal document which stated that the force had only 50,000 men.

 Chinese commanders often inflated their own troop strength figures in the hopes of securing additional supplies, as supplies were allocated based on unit size.
-However, in the case of the Nanking Garrison Force, the Chinese estimates are similar to those recorded in contemporary Japanese sources.
-Two high-ranking Japanese officers, Major-Generals Tōichi Sasaki and Mamoru Iinuma, who were at Nanking at the time of the battle, both concluded that the defending Chinese garrison consisted of 100,000 soldiers.
+However, in the case of the Nanjing Garrison Force, the Chinese estimates are similar to those recorded in contemporary Japanese sources.
+Two high-ranking Japanese officers, Major-Generals Tōichi Sasaki and Mamoru Iinuma, who were at Nanjing at the time of the battle, both concluded that the defending Chinese garrison consisted of 100,000 soldiers.

-By contrast, the large majority of foreign observers believed that Nanking Garrison Force to include roughly 50,000 soldiers or less.
+By contrast, the large majority of foreign observers believed that Nanjing Garrison Force to include roughly 50,000 soldiers or less.
 A US Army intelligence report concluded that the force was 40,000-50,000 men strong, and likewise F. Tillman Durdin of the New York Times reported its troop strength at 50,000.
-These lower estimates might refer only to those Chinese soldiers trapped within Nanking itself during the final days of the battle, and they might not include non-combatant military personnel.
+These lower estimates might refer only to those Chinese soldiers trapped within Nanjing itself during the final days of the battle, and they might not include non-combatant military personnel.